fofr/sam-and-paul.com/source/_posts/mali-losinj-croatia.md

 We embarked on our second trip with a baby, this time going further afield than [Malaga](/malaga-spain), and to a country we’d not been to before: Croatia.

 {% figure mali-losinj-63.jpg landscape %}
-The family by the sea in Mali Losinj
+The family by the sea in Mali Lošinj
 {% endfigure %}

 As a family with a 7 month old we wanted a trip that would be quietly luxurious, with just enough to do, but not too much so that we’d feel like we were missing out.
 10 days away with a baby in a hotel would be adventure enough.